x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/migrating-imap-mailboxes/migrate-g-suite-mailboxes.md

 ### Step 2: Add users to Microsoft 365 or Office 365

 You can add your users either [one at a time](https://docs.microsoft.com/microsoft-365/admin/add-users/add-users), or [several users at a time](https://docs.microsoft.com/office365/enterprise/add-several-users-at-the-same-time).
-When you add users you also add licenses to them.
+When you add users, you also add licenses to them.
 Each user has to have a mailbox on Microsoft 365 or Office 365 before you can migrate email to it.
 Each user also needs a license that includes an Exchange Online plan to use his or her mailbox.

 > [!IMPORTANT]
 > At this point you have verified that you own the domain and created your G Suite users and mailboxes in Microsoft 365 or Office 365 with your custom domain.
 Close the wizard at this step.
 Do not proceed to **Set up domain**, until your Gmail mailboxes are migrated to Microsoft 365 or Office 365.
 You'll finish the setup steps in task 7, [Step 6: Update your DNS records to route Gmail directly to Microsoft 365 or Office 365](#step-6-update-your-dns-records-to-route-gmail-directly-to-microsoft-365-or-office-365).